ashish25-bit/academia-bot/README.md

 # Academia-Bot
-Web Automation of academia which gives you the number of classes you can bunk in a respective subject
+Web Automation of academia which gives you the number of classes you can bunk in a respective subject.

 To run :